Javascript is not enabled.

 Getty Images

-Rich, now 77, wanted to live in a warm climate, maintain her knowledge of Spanish and immerse herself in a new culture.
-But she also had an economic motivation.
+Rich, who will turn 79 in February, wanted to live in a warm climate, maintain her knowledge of Spanish and immerse herself in a new culture.
+She also had an economic motivation.

 “I knew that my money was going to go further there, and that I was going to be able to have a lifestyle that I simply couldn’t afford as a retiree otherwise,” she says.